 This course will equip participants to become strong public education advocates by collaborating with their communities.
 Participants will not only learn the tools to engage in the legislative process, but how to develop their grassroots advocacy skills.

-Collaborative Conversations for Effective Decisionmaking - CBA 365 (3 units)
+CBA 365: Collaborative Conversations for Effective Decisionmaking (3 credits)

 Board members are entrusted to make important decisions on behalf of their students.
 Effective decisionmaking requires deliberation.
 But, have you ever wondered what does that really mean, or how do we know if we are effective?
 Do your board discussions resemble more of a debate than deliberation?
 This highly interactive session will provide you and your governance team members with practical tools for effective decisionmaking.

-Managing a Construction Project - CBA 370 (3 units)
+CBA 370: Managing a Construction Project (3 credits)

 Now that the bond campaign has passed, the next step is to organize and manage the construction project.
 This class will provide board members with practical tips on how to interact with administrators and staff, architect, general contractor or construction manager, and citizen stakeholders.
 There will be a specific focus on project scope, project oversight, financial accountability, and common mistakes.
 Participants will be able to apply practical tips learned to either a proposed or current construction project.
 Participants also will share successful or unsuccessful experiences from a construction project.

-Board Leadership: A Case Study Approach - CBA 375 (3 units)
+CBA 375: Board Leadership: A Case Study Approach (3 credits)

 While the complex problems that school leaders face can't always be resolved, they must still be carefully anticipated and managed, so the primary mission of educating children remains at the forefront.
 An engaging case study will allow you to observe how others have navigated through challenges, planned solutions for complex and real life problems and utilized the expertise and experience of one another.
 This case study experience serves as not only an effective strategy to sharpen your problem solving skills and enhance your judgment, but intended to provide school leaders skill sets on how to anticipate problems before they arise and work through them as a team.